 \section{Acknowledgments}

-We thank Mengchao Zhang and Zeren Simon Wang for helpful discussions.
-CTL and CBX are supported by the National Natural Science Foundation of China (NNSFC) under grant No.~12335005, No.~12575118, and the Special funds for postdoctoral overseas recruitment, Ministry of Education of China.
-The authors gratefully acknowledge the valuable discussions and insights provided by the members of the China Collaboration of Precision Testing and New Physics.
+We thank Mengchao Zhang and Zeren Simon Wang for helpful discussions. {The authors gratefully acknowledge the valuable discussions and insights provided by the members of the China Collaboration of Precision Testing and New Physics.
+C. T. L. and C. B. X.} are supported by the National Natural Science Foundation of China (NNSFC) under {grants} No.~12335005, No.~12575118, and the Special funds for postdoctoral overseas recruitment, Ministry of Education of China.